Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Historical Churches & Top Museum in Santa Cruz

 Santa Cruz has some beautiful and historic churches.
-These places are not just for worship but also show the city’s rich history.
-Some churches are more than 100 years old, with colorful stained-glass windows and peaceful gardens.
-People visit them to pray or just enjoy their beauty.
+These places are for worship and show the city’s rich history.
+Some churches are over 100 years old, with colorful stained-glass windows and peaceful gardens.
+People visit them to pray or enjoy their beauty.
 Each church has its own story and unique design.

 7. Mission Santa Cruz